-All these common garden pests can be easily controlled with neem oil or insecticidal soap.
+All these common garden pests can be easily controlled with neem oil, insecticidal soap or Diatomaceous earth.
 You must apply the treatment regularly directly to the plant’s underside of the leaves to be effective and keep pest infestation under control.

 Excessive watering will also lead to root rot, which can usher in various fungal diseases, so be careful not to waterlog the plant.